- Calendar of Events

 - Osborne Lights

-If you get to use any of the new technologies Disney recently introduced (MyMagic+, FastPass+, MagicBands) please take a minute to share your thoughts in our Rate and Review section.
+If you use any of the new technologies Disney has introduced (MyMagic+, FASTPASS+, MagicBands) please take a minute to share your thoughts in our Rate and Review section.

 What is FASTPASS?

 FASTPASS is Disney's innovative system to help reduce long waits at the most popular attractions.
 It was introduced in 1999 and has been very successful.
 It is essentially a timed ticket that allows you to spend your time elsewhere instead of waiting in line.
 You return to the attraction or show at the times stated on your FASTPASS to bypass the standby line.
 FASTPASS is also occasionally used during special events, such as obtaining autographs during Star Wars Weekends.